The Perfect TouchpointApr 2022

-1. Making sure you resolve the challenges you were told
+1. Make sure you resolve the challenges you were told

 Customers will happily tell you more than you need, amongst this information will be the relevant facts to the topic at hand, but they'll also tell you other things.

 A great Touchpoint involves solving all of the challenges, not just the matter at hand.
-If no immediate solve is available, at the very least, record the other challenges and pass to an account manager or technical team to resolve, never let them go forgotten, because the customer won't!
+If no immediate solution is available, at the very least, record the other challenges and pass them to an account manager or technical team to resolve, never let them go forgotten because the customer won't!

 2. Making sure you keep your promises

 Whilst your internal involvement in the Touchpoint may end when the phone call ends, the relationship continues with the customer. they are now expecting the discussed actions to happen.
 If you have promised to do something, you must complete it, however small or big the task.
-If your team have forgotten that promise, the customer is still expecting it, you only have yourself to blame and the customer will have lost faith in your ability, given up waiting and chase it anger or worse, gone to a competitor.
+If your team has forgotten that promise and the customer is still expecting it, you only have yourself to blame.
+The customer will have lost faith in your ability, given up waiting and chasing it, or worse, decides to go to a competitor.